Malfoy/TP_Assembly/TP.md

 ```
 ./gatb quast.py -o output_directory assembly.fa -r vcholerae_h1.fasta
 ```
-How many large / small misassemblies were made by the assembler?
+*How many large / small misassemblies were made by the assembler?*

-What part of your genome is covered by your contigs?
+*What part of your genome is covered by your contigs?*

 If your contigs contain too many errors quast will not align them on the reference.
 In such cases (ie miniasm unpolished assembly) you can use the --min-identity quast parameter.
 ```
 ./gatb quast.py -o output_directory assembly.fa -r vcholerae_h1.fasta  --min-identity 0.8
 ```
+### Visualize your assembly graph (optionnal)

 Use the Bandage software to visualize the assembly graph.
 It is generally the file that ends with “.gfa”
+If you do not have a gfa files you may skip this step.
 ```
 Bandage assembly.gfa
 ```

-Is your graph well connected?
+*Is your graph well connected?*

-How many disjoint component is there?
+*How many disjoint component is there?*

-Does the graph has many branching nodes?
+*Does the graph has many branching nodes?*

-Annotate the assembly
+### Annotate your assembly
 You may use the tool Prokka to annotate the assembly.
 ```
 prokka assembly_file
 ```

-How many annotated proteins were predicted by Prokka?
+*How many annotated proteins were predicted by Prokka?*
 ```
 wc -l output.faa
 ```
 Across all reported assemblies in the Google Docs, what is the variability of the number of annotated genes?
+### Call SNP (Optionnal)
+Actually the reference genome, the Illumina and  Pacbio datasets aren’t from the same exact strain so they may differ one from another.
+To visualize thoses differences, you may align your Illumina reads to the reference genome and/or a Pacbio assembly and call SNPs.
+To do so you may use  samtools mpileup: http://samtools.sourceforge.net/mpileup.shtml.

+*How many SNPs were found between the two strains?*

+As a check, do the same procedure by aligning reads from the Illumina dataset to an Illumina-only assembly.

+Does SNP calling of a dataset on its own assembly report “false positive” SNPs?

-## Assembly comparison
+## Part 4 Assembly comparison

-Report your assembly on google doc and compare with the results from the other participants.
+*Report your assembly on google doc and compare with the results from the other participants.*

 At this point, you may be tempted to re-run your assembly with better parameters, with a higher coverage or to test another assembler.
 This is the time to do so!

-## Improve your assembly